 From this experience I’d like to share with you a few tips from a photographers perspective.

 - People.
 There are literally thousands of people that are not part of your event and that you cannot control.
 90% love and respect your space and celebration but you will have to accept there will be the odd drunken photo-bomber.

-Other photographers.
-At a festival there are press photographers everywhere, paid to represent the festival and get paid on the most saleable shots.
+- Other photographers.
+At a festival, there are press photographers everywhere, paid to represent the festival and get paid for the most saleable shots.
 A wedding is like honey to a bear waking from hibernation, you will get surrounded by them.
 This, for me, was the most difficult and unexpected part of the festival.
 These photographers do not respect the intimate nature of a wedding and definitely don’t understand how to stand back and observe as this image illustrates, their style of photography is that of a paparazzi not a professional service for a client.

 - Drink.
 Lack of water and abundance of alcohol.
 A wedding is always an excuse to party but a festival encourages us to go from dawn to dusk, pace yourself and hydrate, hydrate, hydrate.